mrdevet/easyio/README.md

 The following functions are provided to convert strings to other useful types.
 These are meant to be used as the `type` argument for the `input()` function.

 ```
+nat(value)
+    Convert to a natural number (1, 2, 3, ...).

+    If the value is a natural number, the result will
+    be an int object.
+If given a numerical value with
+    decimals, it will be truncated (rounded towards 0).
+    If the value is not a natural number there will be
+    an error.

 number(value)
     Convert to a numerical value.

     Whole numbers will be returned as int objects and
     decimal numbers will be returned as float objects.

+positive(value)
+    Convert to a positive number.

+    Whole numbers will be returned as int objects and
+    decimal numbers will be returned as float objects.

+whole(value)
+    Convert to a whole number (0, 1, 2, 3, ...).

+    If the value is a natural number, the result will
+    be an int object.
+If given a numerical value with
+    decimals, it will be truncated (rounded towards 0).
+    If the value is not a natural number there will be
+    an error.
 ```

 ## License